grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/scores_plot.png

 The score tracking plot does exactly that - tracks scores.
 This is useful for seeing the overall trend of your models improvement.
-As is commonly the case, you may start to notice your scores make smaller and smaller changes as more labelled data are added to the model, eventually possibly leading to basically a flat line over multiple iterations.
-Although there aren't specific stopping criteria for Active Learning, having your scores converge in this way, with no changes in performance as you add more data, might be a good time to stop.
+As is commonly the case, you may start to notice your scores make smaller and smaller gains as more labelled data are added to the model, eventually leading to a near flat line over multiple iterations.
+Although there aren't specific stopping criteria for active learning, having your scores converge in this way with no changes in performance as you add more data, might be a good time to stop.

 .. raw:: html